 Children that show up to school healthy and well-nourish learn better.
 They are more likely to attend school and take advantage of educational opportunities.
 Undernourished children are at a disadvantage from the moment they walk into school.
 Poor nutrition increases fatigue, shortens attention span, and decreases work capacity.
 Food insecure children tend to be absent more often because of illnesses.
 The Blessings in a Backpack addresses the problem of hunger for food insecure school-age children.

-At any given time over 15 million children (2018 statistic) cannot access food consistently and have to reduce food intake, eat poor diets and often go without any food.
-While it seems unlikely that children in Michigan would go to bed hungry on weekends, in reality, between 5% and 90% of the children in school districts are at risk.
+At any given time over one in four children cannot access food consistently and have to reduce food intake, eat poor diets and often go without any food.
+While it seems unlikely that children in Michigan would go to bed hungry on weekends, in reality, between 5% and 90% of the children in school districts are food insecure.

 The Blessings in a Backpack program helps those families meet their nutritional needs on weekends when the students don’t have access to the meals they receive at school.

-For as little as $2.70 we are able fill a backpack for a child to take home on Friday.
-A donation of $110 will provide food in a backpack for a child for the entire school year.
+For as little as $3.81 we are able fill a backpack for a child to take home on Friday.
+A donation of $155 will provide weekend food for a child for the entire school year.